 Besides Valentines Day, Mothers Day is one of the most popular days for Mum’s to receive flowers!
 So what do you do with the flowers post Mothers Day when they start looking old & sad?
 Don’t throw them out just yet!
-Here’s 5 Activities for Kids to do with Dying Flowers post Mothers Day.
+Here’s 5 Activities with Dying Flowers post Mothers Day.

 Cut the flowers off their stems, leaving 1-2cm of stem to use as a handle (ensure there are no thorns).

 Then divide into 5 groups for the 5 activities.

 This activity can be as simple as flowers on a tray for young Toddlers to pull apart & explore.
 For older Toddlers & Preschoolers, try including some dissecting tools to further explore the flowers.
 Tools you can include could be scissors, magnifying glass, tweezers, paper & pencils, &/or little cups to seperate & sort.

 2. Flower Sensory Soup / Tea / Perfume

 Fill a large bucket or tub with water & throw in a portion of petals – you can use the petals from the previous activity or include the crushed petals from Activity #4 for colour & scent.
 Include whatever utensils you like, we opted for spoons, a whisk & cups.
 Once the cups were included, Mr3 made me multiple “Fruit Latte’s” – delicious!